lenh0205/AspSample/Features/VersionControl/concept/Branching_strategy.md

 =========================================================================
 # Branching strategy
-* a set of rules on how multiple developers simultaneously work and interact with a shared codebase with the help of a version control system like Git
+* a set of rules on how multiple developers can simultaneously work and interact with a shared codebase with the help of a version control system like Git

 * -> parallel development
 * -> enhanced productivity due to efficient collaboration